Training API Reference¶

 predicted = spike_counts.argmax(dim=1) # (64,)

 Export trained weights to [0, 1] range for stochastic computing bitstream deployment.
-Each layer's weight matrix is min-max normalized independently.
+Each layer's weight matrix is min-max normalised independently.
+Optional deterministic export-time noise models can realise finite bitstream probabilities before FPGA/ASIC hand-off.

 sc_layers = net.to_sc_weights()